“Is the Duke home, Sherman?” I asked our butler.

 “Bill?” the spy drawled, his voice dangerously low.

-John met McNaught’s challenging gaze with calm neutrality.
+John met McNaught’s challenge with calm neutrality.
 “The bill is in its early stages yet, but if all goes according to plan, it will build upon the Health and Morals of Apprentices Act.
 Myself, your father, and Sir Robert Peel are championing it.”

 “Sounds too boring to be the reason you’re being targeted,” McNaught drawled.

 Boring?
 How dare the man?
 My fingers trembled, itching to slap at him.
 Or John.
 Both would make good targets right now.
-I had to clutch my skirts to keep my hands at my sides.
 “There are over 20,000 apprentices in our country’s cotton mills,” I told the spy.
 “Nearly a fifth of them are under the age of 13.
 They’re paid a pittance and forced to work marathon shifts.
 It’s not boring.
 It’s inhumane and barbarous, and something needs to be done about it.”

 McNaught spared me a glance and then returned his attention to John.
 “What will your bill do about it?”